Full and short adjectives. Complete lessons - Knowledge Hypermarket. Short form of adjective, spelling examples

 • 62.
 Derivational and inflectional affixes.

 • 67.
-Affixal ways of word formation
+Affixal methods of word formation

 • Short form of adjectives

-Most quality adjectives have two forms -
+Most qualitative adjectives have two forms -

 native; wayward - wayward; ferocious - ferocious.